hmilroy/TestCafe_Different_Admin_Portal_Automation_Suite/README.md

 # TestCafe Automation Suite for Different Admin Portal

-This is Automation project for TestCafe E2E testing, this seed rich with lots of features (ex- Data Handling, Config Handling and etc) which helps engineers to continue their tasks easily.
+This is TestCafe Automation Suite for Different Admin Portal, this framework rich with lots of features (ex- Data Handling, Config Handling and etc) which helps engineers to continue their tasks easily.

 We use [TestCafe](https://github.com/DevExpress/testcafe) as our UI automation framework.